-1) An FMI should limit assets from the broader range of acceptable assets identified in section (i)3) to a maximum of 40 per cent of the total collateral posted from each participant.
+1)-An FMI should limit assets from the broader range of acceptable assets identified in the previous section (i)3"Additional asset categories") to a maximum of 40 per cent of the total collateral posted from each participant.
 Within the broader range of acceptable assets, the FMI should consider implementing more specific concentration limits for different asset categories.